 The downside of the keto diet for vegetarians

 The drawbacks of a vegetarian keto diet are that it takes a lot of planning and can be quite restrictive.
 A significant amount of effort is required to plan balanced meals that are rich in protein yet low in carbohydrate.
 Because carbs are the staples of most vegetarian diets, making the transition can be particularly tough.
 You may need to learn several new recipes or cooking methods before you feel confident in adopting keto full-time.

-There are a limited number of foods that are both vegetarian and supportive of ketosis.
+There are a limited number of foods that are both vegetarian and supportive of ketosis (it’s even worse for the vegan keto diet).
 This means that some people find the diet quite restrictive since they’re often eating the same things on a regular basis.
 They get bored with the same ingredients even if they’re combined into different recipes.
 However, other people thrive with routine and find it easier to stick with a healthy diet when they’re following the same recipes on a weekly basis.
 So, this may be a deal-breaker for some but a benefit for others.
 If you’re someone who enjoys discovering and trying new recipes then you might not find it restrictive at all!